Theophilus Cazenove: Life and career

 His grandfather was Paul de Rapin, a historian, who fled to the Netherlands.
-His father was a merchant-banker who traded on Bordeaux, Saint Petersburg, Archangelsk, Stockholm, and the West Indies.
+His father was a merchant-banker who traded on Bordeaux, Saint Petersburg, Arkhangelsk, Stockholm, and the West Indies.
 In 1759 he lost four ships loaded with sugar and coffee, which were taken by a Bristol privateer.
 In 1760, the elder Théophile gave up his business and his sons Charles and Theophile the Younger assumed control of the company.
 In 1762 Charles was involved in a fight with Marc-Michel Rey, the publisher of Rousseau.

 Career

 Cazenove spent his early career in commercial transactions in France and Russia, but went almost bankrupt during the Amsterdam banking crisis of 1763, collaborating with L.P. de Neufville and Hope & Co.
 Only a few weeks later he married Margaretha Helena van Jever (1747–1833), the daughter of a tradesman in Russia, and a member of the vroedschap.
 The couple lived at Raamgracht with a view on Zuiderkerk, but in 1766 they sold the house and his mother, who remarried in 1763, had moved to Vevey.
 Theophile was involved in a plantation in Surinam with his father-in-law.
 In 1770, he had his portrait painted by Jean-Baptiste Perronneau.
 In 1788, he collaborated with Étienne Clavière and Jacques Pierre Brissot, who both traveled to the United States.